Neighbor killed Faye Swetlik the day she went missing, killed himself days later, police say

 Snellgrove said based on their investigation, the little girl was taken by 30-year-old Coty Taylor, a man who lived just around the corner from Faye's home.

-Lexington County Coroner Margaret Fisher released Swetlik's cause of death but did not give many details beyond that she died of asphyxiation, saying she did that out of respect to the family.
+Lexington County Coroner Margaret Fisher released Swetlik's cause of death but did not give many details beyond that.
+Fisher released that Swetlik died of asphyxiation, or suffocation, and said she would not release more out of respect to the family.
 She said Swetlik was not killed in the woods where her body was found, and had only been there a short time before she was discovered.

-After the news conference ended, her office sent a news released confirming Taylor killed himself "as a result of an incised wound to his neck."
+After the news conference ended, her office sent a news release confirming Taylor had killed himself, citing the cause of death "as a result of an incised wound to his neck."

 A massive search began for the child that involved local police, state police, and even the FBI.
 Around 10:30 a.m.
 Thursday, officers found Swetlik's polka dot boot as well as as a ladle with dirt in it in a trash can near Taylor's home.
 That led them to the woods near the area, where Snellgrove found Faye's body.